pikatoste/test.sh/README.md

 ## Installation

-Download test.sh from a [prebuilt release](https://pikatoste.github.io/test.sh/releases/) and copy it to your project or put it in a central location, such as /opt/test.sh/test.sh.
+From a [prebuilt release](https://pikatoste.github.io/test.sh/releases/): download and copy test.sh to your project or to a central location, such as /opt/test.sh/test.sh.

-Or you can install test.sh from sources:
+From sources:

 1. Build test.sh: